Pemex: History

 I ask the entire nation to furnish the necessary moral and material support to face the consequences of a decision which we, of our own free will, would neither have sought nor desired.

 Pemex was established by Cárdenas's decree of June 7, 1938.

 He framed expropriation as a necessary national response to the injustice of the operations of foreign companies operating on Mexican soil.
 Expropriation was not outright confiscation since the Mexican government promised to compensate companies.
 However, in retaliation, many foreign governments closed their markets to Mexican oil until the Allies demand for petroleum in World War II caused the boycott to be dropped.
-In spite of the early boycott, Pemex developed into one of the largest oil companies in the world and helped Mexico become the fifth-largest oil exporter in the world.
+In spite of the early boycott, Pemex developed into one of the largest oil companies in the world.

 In an interview on the oil news website in November 2005, a Pemex employee spoke anonymously of the company's inability to grow production, stating that the company and country is at Hubbert's Peak.
 The person interviewed believed export levels could not be recovered once peak had passed, as the size of current fields that have been discovered or are coming online represent a fraction of the size of the oilfields going into terminal decline.
 Annual production has dropped each year between 2004 and 2007.
 Furthermore, it has been reported the 2005–2006 daily oil production was down by approximately 500000 oilbbl/d (a large proportion of the country's 4,500,000 barrels) on the previous year.
 Pemex averaged 3.71 MMBPD in 2006.
 Pemex has never produced 4 MMBPD or higher for a yearly average.
 Pemex was replaced as Latin America's largest company by Petrobras, according to a Latin Business Chronicle ranking of Latin America's Top 500 companies.